leger-labs/leger/vercel-screenshots/WIP-entity-analysis.md

 - Data from Contact Email can flow to Support Contact Email when checkbox is selected
 - Both fields have separate validation for email format

+# Vercel Integration Configuration Entity Analysis

+The Integration Configuration interface organizes components into logical entities that work together to fulfill specific configuration purposes.
+Each entity represents a cohesive functional unit with clear boundaries and relationships between components.

+## Entity: Rich Text Content Management

+**Purpose**: Provides an enhanced input mechanism for formatted content with appropriate guidance and constraints

+**Components**:
+- Section header (Overview, Additional Information)
+- Section description explaining purpose
+- Markdown-enabled text area with expanded height
+- Markdown support indicator with external link
+- Character limit indicator showing maximum allowed characters

+**Conditional Logic**:
+- Character limit indicator likely changes color or provides warning as user approaches limit
+- Markdown syntax is processed and rendered differently than plain text

+**Data Flow**:
+- Content entered maintains markdown formatting for storage
+- Character count is continuously calculated and updated
+- Maximum character limits are enforced during input and submission

+## Entity: Integration Identification

+**Purpose**: Establishes core identity and access points for the integration

+**Components**:
+- Support URL section header
+- Support URL description text
+- URL input field with validation
+- URL placeholder showing expected format

+**Conditional Logic**:
+- URL field likely validates format as user types
+- Submit action would be prevented if URL format is invalid

+**Data Flow**:
+- URL value is stored and used as a reference point for support access
+- Format validation ensures stored URLs are functional

+## Entity: API Permission Management

+**Purpose**: Controls the level of access the integration has to different Vercel API functionalities

+**Components**:
+- Settings section header
+- Configuration description text
+- External documentation link
+- Permission scope rows (multiple)
+- Permission scope descriptions
+- Help icons with tooltips
+- Permission level dropdowns

+**Conditional Logic**:
+- Each permission is independently configurable
+- Some permissions may have dependencies or recommendations based on integration type
+- The first permission (Integration Configuration) is shown as already set to "Read"
+- Remaining permissions default to "None" but can be individually changed

+**Data Flow**:
+- Permission selections determine API access boundaries
+- Changes to permissions likely require explicit save action
+- Permissions are translated to API tokens or credentials with appropriate scopes

+## Entity: OAuth Redirect Configuration

+**Purpose**: Establishes secure communication channel for authorization flow

+**Components**:
+- Redirect URL section header
+- Redirect URL description text
+- URL input field with validation
+- URL placeholder showing expected format
+- External documentation link

+**Conditional Logic**:
+- URL field likely validates format and security requirements
+- OAuth flow would fail if URL is misconfigured

+**Data Flow**:
+- Redirect URL is registered with the authentication system
+- User authentication requests are directed back to this URL
+- Authentication tokens are processed at this endpoint